 There are many different types of rain gauges used for various applications, including weather forecasting.
 The gauge options are dependent on your location, budget, weather requirements, and application.
-Meteorologists and hydrologists use a rain gauge to track and measure the amount of precipitation received in an area during 24 hours.
+Meteorologists and hydrologists use a

 We will discuss some primary collection methods in a few advantages and disadvantages of each.

-Basic Collection Rain Gauge
+Basic Collection Types Of Rain Gauges

 This type of gauge may pop to mind the most because you may have seen it in your parent or grandparents’ garden.
 It may have had advertisements on it or was giving away free at the town market or gas station.
-It was simply a glass or plastic tube that collected water and was edged with measurement lines where you could read how much rain was collected.
+It was a simply a glass or plastic tube that collected water and was edged with measurement lines where you could read how much rain was collected.
 Some older styles had sleeves you would slide the tube out for emptying but would have advertisements written on the back.

 It was simple and undoubtedly basic but generally not very accurate when it came to measuring rainfall.
 In some cases, this may be acceptable to get a general idea of how much rain is accumulated over time in a particular spot.
 Luckily today, we have different options for home applications.

 The advantages to this style are that it’s cheap, basically gets the job done.
 The disadvantage is there not very durable or accurate, especially in windy conditions.

 The funnel gauge, which is considered much more accurate, consists of a gradient funnel that empties into a tube with edged markings down to 0.01 and up to 1.00 inches.
 This cylinder sits in a bucket to catch the overflow.
 You can typically catch up to 8 inches of rain in one event.
 This type of